Education, Women and the UCP

 - Red Deer College – 48 jobs

-The NDP reports that the UCP cuts elimination 3,538 jobs in post-secondary education since the last election.
-Now, normally I’d hesitate to believe this number since it came from the NDP, but after looking at Hansard and the many announcements made by post-secondary institutions, I believe them.
+The NDP reports that the UCP cuts eliminated 3,538 jobs in post-secondary education since the last election.
+Now, normally I’d hesitate to believe this number since it came from the NDP.
+Still, after looking at Hansard and the many announcements made by post-secondary institutions, I believe them.
 These aren’t the only negative effects of UCP policy decisions.

 Tuition has skyrocketed making it far too expensive for a lot of students:

 - Athabasca University increased tuition by 7%

 Macewanput in a 10% increase and eliminated multiple online and evening courses

 - NAIT and SAIT – 7% increase